Australia in the War of 1939–1945: Preparations

 The War Cabinet approved a revised plan shortly after the end of the war and after further refinements in 1950, it was decided that the series would comprise 22 volumes.
 These works mainly covered the operations of the Australian armed forces and the only technical volumes covered medical services; sub-series on domestic politics and the war economy were included.
 Some senior officers advocated volumes covering military logistics and administration but without success.
 Long proposed a volume on Australian strategic policy, including negotiations with the British and United States governments but this was rejected by the Australian government on the grounds that it could be detrimental to postwar policy.
 In 1982 the Australian War Memorial jointly published David Horner's book High Command.
 Australia and Allied Strategy 1939–1945 which was marketed as being "the book which Prime Minister John Curtin directed the official historian not to write".
+Long also considered volumes on the women's services and general defence policy, but neither eventuated.

 Writing the series

 Gavin Long selected the authors of the series, and these appointments were approved by a government committee.
 Long required that the authors have "some or all of three positive qualifications: experience of the events, proved ability to write lucidly and engagingly, [and] training as a historian".
 It was also decided that authors would not be able to write on topics in which they had played a leading part during the war.
 Selecting and engaging authors took up much of Long's time, and some potential authors declined offers of appointment.
 A replacement author for Chester Wilmot's volume on the Siege of Tobruk and Battle of El Alamein also had to be found in 1954 after he was killed in a plane crash.
 Once selected by Long, authors were confirmed by a committee comprising the Prime Minister, two or three other ministers and the Leader of the Opposition.
 Long and the general editor of the medical series were salaried and the other authors signed contracts to complete their work within a specified time frame and were paid in instalments as parts of their work were delivered.
 Of the 13 principal authors, five were academics and five were journalists.
 The official historians were supported by salaried research assistants who were members of the Australian Public Service and the project was administered by the Department of the Interior.
 Long retired in 1963, and his assistant Bill Sweeting assumed the role of editor.